eemilhaa/walkability-analysis/README.md

 <br/>

-### 2. Network analysis
+### 2. Routing analysis

+**Alternative indicators for walkable urban space**

 The first part of the analysis relied on the assumption that a dense network automatically indicates a walkable place.
 While this is sometimes the case, there's much more to urban space than intersection counts.
 So, to get a different insight into urban walkability, I took a slighlty more qualitative approach.

 Novack et al. (2018) discuss in their [article](https://www.mdpi.com/1424-8220/18/11/3794/htm) how different urban features affect the pleasantness of urban space.
-This article was helpful as the study was done using OSM data, and the authors even provide lists of different urban features that make urban space pleasant.
-For my analysis I used their list of OSM features that indicate sociable places, or so called ["third places"](https://en.wikipedia.org/wiki/Third_place).
+This article was helpful as the study was done using OSM data, and the authors even provide lists of different features that make urban space pleasant.
+For my analysis I used their list of OSM features that indicate sociable places, or so called ["third places"](https://en.wikipedia.org/wiki/Third_place):

 ```python
 tags = {